Arlanthir/notes/operating-systems/ArchLinux.md

 - Settings > Edit Current Profile > Appearance > Edit > Blur background (on)
 - Settings > Edit Current Profile > Appearance > Edit > Background transparency (25%)

+###### Calendar Widgets

+1. Configure the Google Calendar account in KOrganizer
+2. Add the digital clock widget and configure it using the PIM plugin
+3. The events should now appear in the Calendar widget as well

 ## Other programs

 ### Pacman packages